 Infinity–1 Armor: The Blue Sea Dragoon Spirit Armor for Meru is outmatched in stats by the Sparkle Dress, which also blocks two common status conditions, as well as arm blocking, with the downside being the lack of total protection against water attacks that the Blue Sea DS Armor has.
 The Sparkle Dress also beats Rose's Dark DS Armor in Magic Defense at the cost of slightly lower Physical Defense, making it more useful in the endgame and against bosses.

 Without the Legend Casque, the Armor of Legend becomes this, as it lacks magical defense of any kind in exchange to it's near-aversion of all physical damage.

-Infinity+1 Sword: The Dragon Buster, which is grabbed right before the final boss.
+Infinity+1 Sword: The Dragon Buster, which is acquired right before the final boss fight.

 Juggle Fu: Dart's initial Dragoon Magic attack, Flame Shot, has him throwing his sword into the air, charging a ball of fire in front of him and shoulder-tackling it to the target.
 He catches his sword after the impact.

 Last of His Kind: Kongol, last of the Gigantos.
 And for over 11,000 years, Rose was the last of the Dragoons.